kehantan/labbook/docs/protein/sds_page.rst

 #.
 Start the electrophoresis.

     * Pay attention to potential problems like leakage, low voltage, etc.

-#.
-Observe the progress of the eletrophoresis about every 15 to 20 mins to make sure not to overrun.
-Stop the electrophoresis when the protein marker reaches about 1 cm from the bottom of the gel.
+    * Observe the progress of the eletrophoresis about every 20 to 30 mins to make sure no abnormalities.
+    * If the protein marker is still far from the bottom edge of the gel after 120 mins, can extend the run.

 Remove gel
 ----------